Lambeosaurus

 CONTINENT: North America

-Lambeosaurus is a hadrosaurid dinosaur that lived about 75 million years ago in what is now North America.
-This facultatively bipedal, herbivorous dinosaur is known for its distinctive hollow cranial crest, which in the best-known species resembled a hatchet.
-Several possible species have been named, from Canada, the United States, and Mexico, but only the two Canadian species are currently recognized as valid.
-Large adult specimens of Lambeosaurus have been estimated to be around 7 m in length and 3 t in body mass.
+Lambeosaurus is a large hadrosaurid dinosaur known for its distinctive hatchet-shaped crest.
+Several possible species have been named from Canada, the United States, and Mexico, but only the two Canadian species are currently recognized as valid.
+Adult specimens of Lambeosaurus have been estimated to be around 7 m in length and 3 t in body mass.